 You’ll be spoiled for choice when it comes to full-on safaris.
 For first-time visitors to Sri Lanka, we especially recommend Yala National Park and Gal Oya National Park, both of which teem with birds, elephants, sloth bears, leopards, jackals, marsh mugger crocs, and much more besides.
 For added atmosphere (and lively birds), you can’t beat taking a golden hours safari through Yala.

-Talkling of golden hours, southern Sri Lanka features in our round-up of the best places to visit in winter for sun.
+Talking of golden hours, southern Sri Lanka features in our round-up of the best places to visit in winter for the sun.

 Experienced climbers will want to tackle K1 (also known as Kirigalpotta), the highest point of the Horton Plains Sanctuary.
 Traversing grassland, marshland, cloud forest and rocks, the trail is nothing but diverse, and you might just see leopards along the way.

-Planning a family adventure?
+Planning family adventure holidays?
 Find out why Sri Lanka should be the next place you take your kids.
 If you’re going it alone, read our tips for solo travel.
 Or, to skip the pain of planning, Rough Guides’ Sri Lanka for adventure-lovers trip can be customised to your exact spec.

-If your idea of adventure involves intrepid treks through dense rainforests to explore ancient cities — with a whole lot of wildlife wonders to be wowed by en route — Mexico should be top of your wish-list.
+If your idea of adventure holidays involves intrepid treks through dense rainforests to explore ancient cities — with a whole lot of wildlife wonders to be wowed by en route — Mexico should be top of your wish list.

-What’s more, Tulum is in reach of beautiful Bacalar Lagoon, and the lesser-visited Kohunlich ruins.
-Located deep in the jungle, and best-known for its Palace of Masks, this ancient Mayan city exudes a truly magical atmosphere.
+What’s more, Tulum is within reach of the beautiful Bacalar Lagoon, and the lesser-visited Kohunlich ruins.
+Located deep in the jungle, and best known for its Palace of Masks, this ancient Mayan city exudes a truly magical atmosphere.